Wine Terms

 Wines produced in traditional wine-growing regions of Europe, such as France, Italy, and Spain.

-A type of wine made from white grapes that are fermented with their skins, giving the wine an orange hue and tannic structure.
+Orange wine, a type of wine made from white grapes that are fermented with their skins, giving the wine an orange hue and tannic structure.

 A chemical reaction that occurs when wine is exposed to air, which can lead to undesirable changes in flavour and aroma.